Bipedal Robot Running: Human-like Actuation Timing Using Fast and Slow Adaptations: Results

 Fig.~\ref{fig:exp2_PF}a presents the response of $\mu_N$ to the stride number $N$. $\mu_N$ decreases and converges to approximately 0.55 around $N=6$ to $12$.
 When $N=12$, $\mu_N$ increases substantially to an approximate value of 0.80 and subsequently decreases again.

 Fig.~\ref{fig:exp2_PF}b shows the plot of the right-thigh angle $\theta_N^-$ with respect to $N$.
 The swing angle decreases regardless of the value of $\mu_N$ until $N=9$.
 In contrast, after $N=10$, although the swing angle continues to decrease when $\mu_N$ is constant, it increases with $N$ when $\mu_N$ is adaptive.
+Moreover, when the swing angle $\theta_N^-$ took values below $\theta^{\rm s}_{\rm d} = 0.61$~[rad] at $N=11$, it was affected by strong feedback shown in eq.~\eqref{eq:K_mu} and took apparently larger angle in the next stride.
 Fig.~\ref{fig:mu_var_snap} shows the snapshots for eight strides.
-Thanks to the adaptive $\mu_n$, the thigh angle is kept almost constant compared to the experiment with constant $\mu_n$ (Fig.~\ref{fig:mu_const_snap}), which contribute to keep running.
-The obtained results reveal that the adaptive $\mu_n$ prevents the monotonic decrease in the thigh swing angle, thereby resulting in continuous running of more than $N=20$.
+Thanks to the $\mu_N$ adjustment, the thigh angle is kept almost constant compared to the experiment with constant $\mu_N$ (Fig.~\ref{fig:mu_const_snap}), which contribute to keep running.
+The obtained results reveal that the adaptive $\mu_N$ prevents the monotonic decrease in the thigh swing angle, thereby resulting in continuous running of more than $N=20$.